racheltsuchiyama/PyBer_Analysis/README.md

 ![Fig6](https://user-images.githubusercontent.com/83552696/120411904-7847e900-c30a-11eb-8453-ea756da0bd8d.png)

 Urban cities had the highest number of total rides while rural cities had the lowest number of total rides.
-Suburban cities had 500 more rides than rural cities, but still much less than urban cities.
+Suburban cities had 500 more rides than rural cities, but still had a much lower number of rides than urban cities.
 However, urban cities had a slight advantage because the majority of the city types were urban and only a small number of the cities were rural.

 ### Total Drivers